root-project/web/manual/getting_started_with_root/index.md

 #### Included header files

 It is recommended to write ROOT macros with all the needed include statements.
 Only a few header files are not handled correctly by Cling.

 You can include following types of headers in the interpreted and compiled mode:

 - The subset of standard C/C++ headers defined in `$ROOTSYS/Cling/include`.

 - Headers of classes defined in a previously loaded library (including ROOT own library).
-The defined class must have a name known to ROOT (i.e. a class with a `ClassDef`).
+The defined class must have a name known to ROOT (this is a class with a `ClassDef`).

 Hiding header files from `rootcling` that are necessary for the compiler but optional for the interpreter can lead to a fatal error.

 _**Example**_